-

 TRACKING PROGRESS: STRENGTHENING TEACHER PROFESSIONAL DEVELOPMENT AND MENTORSHIP ACROSS EAST AFRICA

-Significant progress has been made in building institutional and individual capacity through a multi-tiered training approach.
-To date, the project has trained 7 principals and 22 tutors through Training of Trainers (ToT) programs, alongside 35 head teachers and 70 subject teachers, strengthening leadership and subject-specific teaching skills.
-Education administrators have also benefited, with 32 Ward Education Officers (WEOs) and 66 Local Government Authority staff trained, ensuring that systemic support extends beyond the classroom.
-These capacity-building efforts have established robust mentorship structures, with tutors and education leaders now equipped to provide ongoing guidance and support to teachers in their respective schools.
+Significant progress has been made in strengthening both institutional and individual capacity through a multi‑tiered training approach.
+The project has trained 7 principals and 22 tutors via Training of Trainers programs, along with 35 head teachers and 70 subject teachers, enhancing leadership and subject‑specific teaching skills.
+Education administrators have also benefited, with 32 Ward Education Officers and 66 Local Government Authority staff trained, ensuring systemic support beyond the classroom.
+These efforts have established strong mentorship structures, enabling tutors and education leaders to provide ongoing guidance to teachers in their schools.

-The project's reach and impact are already evident across the education system.
-A total of 34,237 pupils (17,180 boys and 17,057 girls) and 1,852 student teachers (889 male, 963 female) have directly benefited from improved teaching practices in Mathematics, Science, and Life Skills.
-Key achievements include enhanced leadership capacity at school and college levels, improved classroom teaching methodologies, and the establishment of sustainable mentorship frameworks that link teacher training institutions with practicing schools.
-These results demonstrate a system-wide transformation—from leadership training to classroom practice—positioning the STPDM project as a model for teacher professional development that can be scaled across the region.
+The project’s reach is already evident across the education system.
+A total of 34,237 pupils and 1,852 student teachers have directly benefited from improved teaching practices in Mathematics, Science, and Life Skills.
+Key achievements include strengthened leadership capacity, improved classroom methodologies, and sustainable mentorship frameworks linking teacher training institutions with practicing schools.
+Together, these results demonstrate a system‑wide transformation from leadership training to classroom practice, positioning STPDM as a scalable model for teacher professional development.

 Anthony Marloa, teacher, Dumbeta village, Arusha region, Tanzania